 In the FBR process fine-grain granular polysilicon is pumped into the heated reactor vessel and then kept afloat by sophisticated gas flows.
 This is the so called “bed” of silicon particles.
 Now silane gases such as TCS are pumped into the reactor.
 At the right conditions of temperature and pressure the silane gas will decompose and silicon will start to deposit onto the granular silicon particles which act as seed particles.
 This way, the micron-sized silicon particles will start to grow, and once they reach a certain size and weight they will fall down through the gas flow and can be collected in the bottom of the reactor vessel.

-- Graphite seed-chucks are mostly made from SIGRAFINE® isostatic graphite, some companies also use extruded or other fine-grain graphites.
+Graphite electrodes, also called graphite seed-chucks, are mostly made from SIGRAFINE® isostatic graphite, some companies also use extruded or other fine-grain graphites.

-- STC-TCS converters are made from large size graphite blocks.
+STC-TCS converters are made from large size graphite blocks.
 Materials used can be isostatic, extruded or vibro-molded fine-grain graphite.
-In many instances these have to be SiC coated, at least in sensitive areas.
+In many instances these have to be silicon carbide coated, at least in sensitive areas.